 Swept to power in a widely heralded “climate election” the Australian Labor Government, led by Prime Minister Anthony Albanese, promised to take decisive and effective action on climate change and repair damaged relationships with the Pacific.

 If the Albanese government is sincere in its intention to show climate leadership on the world stage, and to be a "different Australian government" to the Pacific, then it must deliver on a range of climate policies and commitments.

 Current auto industry planning is not aligned with a 1.5°C compatible carbon budget and might result in millions of vehicles manufacturers can’t sell.
 This report aims to shed light on these questions.
 It defines the number of ICE vehicles that could still be sold within a 1.5°C carbon trajectory and projects the auto industry’s ICE sales based on the assessment of four major manufacturers’ plans – Toyota, Volkswagen, Hyundai / Kia and General Motors – and quantifies the overshoot.

-Woodside Energy aims to start risky seismic surveying for its Scarborough gas project before the end of 2022.
+Woodside Energy aims to start risky seismic surveying for its Scarborough gas project.
 The process uses underwater airguns to blast powerful sound waves towards the seabed to assess fossil fuel reservoirs beneath the ocean floor.

 In March 2023, history was made when the UN finally agreed on a new Global Ocean Treaty.
 This Treaty is a powerful tool that can help protect at least 30% of the oceans by 2030.